 Head To Head

-Darren Handley will take charge of his second Pools game in little over a month this weekend when he’s the man in the middle for our trip to Barnet.
+Daniel Middleton will take charge of his second Pools game of the season when he's the man in the middle for our trip to Barnet on Saturday.

 He was also the referee for our early-season trip to FC